• 9. September - 7. October 2020

 What can we learn from each others stories and experiences of making personal games?
 This final session we'll come together to see what everyone has made, offer constructive feedback and discuss where to go from here!

 This class is for artists, designers, creative coders, art-games communities, experience designers, personal-games advocates, story-tellers, creatives of all types, and champions of the playful interested in exploring personal self-expression and storytelling as it relates to making personal games.
+Enthusuiastic like-minded community included.
 No prior experience is required.

 Classes are 'live' meaning that you can directly interact with the instructor as well as with the other participants from around the world.
 Classes will also be recorded for playback in case you are unable to attend for any reason.
+That said, we kindly ask that you please only purchase a ticket if you plan to attend regularly.
 For specific questions, please email us and we'll get back to you as soon as we can.

 We realise we're living in uncertain times.
 We are a small organisation with no outside funding and like many, we are also in survival mode.
 During this time, we are offering a limited number of pay-what-you-can solidarity tickets for this online class.
 Preference is given to women, POC, LGBTQ+ and persons from underrepresented communities in tech who would otherwise be unable to attend.
 We are greatly appreciative of your understanding and support.